kgrandemange/vue-flip/README.md

 # vue-flip

-A vue component that shows a flip component.
+A component to flip elements.

 ## Demo